-“Working olive farm with beautiful bedrooms, home-cooked food, African gardens and a spring-fed pool on Sicily's south coast near Agrigento”
+“Working olive farm with home-cooked food, a spring-fed pool, beautiful bedrooms & a cottage for 4-6, on Sicily's south coast near Agrigento”

 It lies near the main road amid unspectacular agricultural countryside, but don't let that put you off.
 There's a string of empty beaches a 20-minute drive away, plus 2 towns of fading grandeur (Palma di Montechiaro and Licata) and the uniquely preserved Roman mosaics at Piazza Armerina.
 Above all, the famous Greek temples of Agrigento lie just half an hour along the coast.
 That's what most guests come for; but it's the memories of Silvia and Giuseppe's hospitality that will linger longest in the mind.